zac-freeman/Whos-Who/README.md

 # React Assessment - Who's Who
 # Assessment Overview

-For this assessment, students are tasked with developing a front-end React application that interface with [Spotify's API](https://developer.spotify.com/) in order to get genre's, artists, and **sample** songs.
+For this assessment, students are tasked with developing a front-end React application that interfaces with [Spotify's API](https://developer.spotify.com/) in order to get genre's, artists, and **sample** songs.
 The user will then be able to listen to songs and guess which artist created it.

 ## Requirements Overview